 point the error was raised.

-The output contains one line for each exception raised in the program (the program might raise and catch several exceptions during its execution), where each line is of the form:
+The output contains one report for each exception raised in the program (the program might raise and catch several exceptions during its execution), where each report looks something like this:

 Turn off “update-frame squeezing” at garbage-collection time.
 (There's no particularly good reason to turn it off, except to ensure the accuracy of certain data collected regarding thunk entry counts.)

 It is possible to ask the RTS to give some information about

 --info flag, e.g.